tinac22-design/tina.cheng/Portfolio /API-sample.md

 ### Example Ad URL: Image Format

-The following is an example of an **Image ad call** using a custom ad server URL. *Note: The URL is displayed as plain text and will not be clickable in GitHub:*
+The following is an example of an **Image ad call** using a custom ad server URL. *Note: The URL is displayed as plain text and will not be clickable in GitHub.*

 `http://ad.doubleclick.net/ad/shz.wdbj7/\[ad.wncc:acmezone\];pos=\[ad.width\]x\[ad.height\]\[ad.wnsz:acmepos\];dcopt=\[ad.sequence:acmedcopt\];tile=\[ad.sequence\];sz=\[ad.width\]x\[ad.height\];ord=\[page.rand\]?`